Prior Disclosure to CBP (19 USC 1592): Reduce Penalties Dramatically

 Penalty Reductions Under Prior Disclosure

-The penalty reductions available through a valid prior disclosure depend on the level of culpability involved:
+The penalty reductions available through a valid prior disclosure depend on the level of culpability involved.
+Here is what each tier looks like — with and without a prior disclosure.

 Negligence Violations